-Pole Collapsed Extends to Boats up to J Cash Price US Price
+Pole Collapsed Extends to Boats up to J 2022 Price ** US Price *

-US prices set March 27th and may vary with the exchange rate.
-Also includes paypal fees.
+* US prices are updated occasionally and may vary with the exchange rate.
+Also includes paypal fees and cost to package you pole very securely for shipping.
+Shipping costs are extra.

 Above sizes are based on average boats with full (150%-155%) genoas.
 But, all boats are different.
 Contact us for another opinion and see the notes below on pole length.